14 Things to do Near Edinburgh - Places to Visit & Days Out Around Edinburgh

-There are many great activities surrounding Edinburgh that welcome all manner of groups.
+There are many great activities near and around Edinburgh that welcome all manner of groups.
 In fact, we can think of 15 breath-taking and bucket list-worthy sights and tours that will take you through Scotland’s history, from coal extraction to cloning which we have shared below for you to look over.

 The Five Sisters Zoo